JoshuaWise/jellypromise/README.md

 When a promise is rejected but has no rejection handlers, the rejection will be logged to the console unless a rejection handler is added before the next event loop cycle.
 This helps the programmer quickly identify and fix errors.

 However, in some situations, you may wish to refrain from adding a rejection handler until a later time.
-In these cases, you can use the `.catchLater()` utility method to supress this behavior.
+In these cases, you can use the `.catchLater()` utility method to suppress this behavior.

 ## Production Mode